djarecka/fmriprep-fake/README.md

+# fmriprep-fake

 This repository is used to build a BIDS App called `fmriprep-fake`.
 This BIDS App can generate derivatives that mimic the derivatives from fMRIPrep.

-The built Docker image can be found in DockerHub: [djarecka/fmriprep_fake](https://hub.docker.com/r/djarecka/fmriprep_fake).
+The built Docker image can be found on Docker Hub: [djarecka/fmriprep_fake](https://hub.docker.com/r/djarecka/fmriprep_fake).
+Some versions can be found in another Docker Hub repository: [`chenyingzhao/fmriprep_fake`](https://hub.docker.com/r/chenyingzhao/fmriprep_fake).

 This BIDS App takes three positional arguments: `bids_dir`, `output_dir` and `analysis_level` (that has to be 'participant').